aido/AidoATP/README.md

 			or
 	Advance/Decline spread is disabled and EMA is disabled SMA is trending up

-	Look to Sell if :
+	Look to Buy if :

 	Advance/Decline spread is trending down and EMA & SMA are disabled or